 change the number of sampled pages using the parameter

-Previously, the number of sampled pages was always 8, which could
+The default number of sampled pages is 8, which could be

 full table scans for

 such tables can be a substantial performance issue.
 See